Lady Jane Grey

 This portraitback to top

-This panel is one of the earliest surviving portraits of England's shortest-reigning monarch, Lady Jane Grey.
-It was not painted from the life, or indeed made during Jane Grey's lifetime, but is a commemorative image created some forty years after her death.
-It may have formed part of a set of Protestant martyrs.
-Scratched lines across the eyes and mouth suggests that the painting was the subject of an iconoclastic attack at some point in its history.
+This is one of the earliest surviving portraits of England's shortest-reigning monarch, Lady Jane Grey, despite being made some forty years after her death.
+A commemorative portrait, this panel may have formed part of a set of Protestant martyrs.
+Scratched lines across the eyes and mouth suggest that the painting has been subjected to an iconoclastic attack at some point in its history.